yvt/openspades/README.md

    cmake .. -DCMAKE_BUILD_TYPE=RelWithDebInfo && make
    ```

+4. Launching the game (follow the steps either A or B)
-4. Install OpenSpades (optional but recommended):
+    4.A Install OpenSpades (recommended):
        `sudo make install`
        **note**: If you have a previous installation of OpenSpades, you have to uninstall it manually by `sudo rm -rf /usr/local/share/games/openspades` before installing a new one.

-5. Launch:

-   `openspades` (if installed) or `cd $REPO_DIRECTORY/openspades.mk; bin/OpenSpades` and enjoy
+    4.B Portable
+        Copy the Resources directory into bin (or else the game won't launch):
+        ```cp -r ./Resources ./bin/```
+        If you plan on distributing it, remember to remove CMake files and folders from Resources.
+        Move the "/openspades.mk" folder somewhere else, for example `/home/user/Games`, or `/opt/games` and rename it to "/OpenSpades".
+Game launcher is in `~/bin/OpenSpades`.

+5. (Optional) Remove built project clone with its cache from your /home directory to save space (~100MB)

 ### On Windows (with Visual Studio)
 1. Get the required software if you haven't already: